brycewray/hugo-site/content/posts/2022/02/gems-in-rough-14/index.md

 [^2]:	See also [this discussion](https://stackoverflow.com/questions/17891226/difference-between-and-operators-in-go) on [Stack Overflow](https://stackoverflow.com/) and the “Scratch” section in [this article](https://www.stackbit.com/blog/advanced-hugo-templates/) on the [Stackbit blog](https://www.stackbit.com/blog/).

-[^3]:	I had no luck regardless of whether I used my bespoke Hugo shortcodes or the Eleventy shortcode, the latter of which uses a completely different API and a [smarter dev](https://twitter.com/KyleMitBTV)’s code.
+[^3]:	I had no luck regardless of whether I used my bespoke Hugo shortcodes or the Eleventy shortcode, the latter of which uses a completely different API and Kyle Mitofsky’s code.

 [^4]:	Things go a lot more simply with variable fonts that have separate regular and italic/oblique versions, as is true for my second favorite variable web font, [Public Sans](https://public-sans.digital.gov/).